Fees for Credit Card Processing

 • PCI Standard Maintenance Fee: An extra charge to ensure PCI compliance.

-• Operational Service Fee: This is similar to the merchant account fee and related to managing your payment processing account.
+• Operational Service Fee: This is similar to the merchant account fee and is related to managing your payment processing account.

 • Paper Statement Fee: This fee is for issuing a paper statement to your business.